sassoftware/iot-anomaly-detection-hvac/README.md

 ### Summary

 **SAS Analytics for IoT** offers an optimized IoT Solution ecosystem and addresses the entire analytical lifecycle.
-Read more about **SAS Analytics for IoT** [here.](https://www.sas.com/en_us/software/analytics-iot.html)

 ## Contributing